hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - P. C. Deshmukh, 2020:  *Foundations of Classical Mechanics*.
 Cambridge University Press.

+- M. Doi, 2013:  *Soft Matter Physics*.
+Oxford University Press.

 - W. C. Elmore and M. A. Heald, 1985:  *Physics of Waves*, corrected reprint.
 Dover.
 (Originally published by McGraw-Hill, 1969.)

+- A. Fernandez-Nieves and A. M. Puertas, eds., 2016:  *Fluids, Colloids, and Soft Materials:  An Introduction to Soft Matter Physics*.
+Wiley.

 - A. L. Fetter and J. D. Walecka, 1980:  *Theoretical Mechanics of Particles and Continua*.
 McGraw-Hill.
 Reprinted by Dover, 2003.